vmware-archive/Workshop/Lab05/README.md

    ---

-1. Click on `Home` menu item.
+1. Click on `Home` in the menu.
 You should see the following.
-Notice the `Your fortune: Hello from FortuneController UI!`.
-This is the fortune retrieved from the applications session state.
+Notice `Your fortune: Hello from FortuneController UI!`.
+This is the fortune retrieved from the application's session state.

     ---